Open-Systems-Pharmacology/Oral-PBBM-Workflow/OSP-Solubility-Toolbox/README.md

 ## References
 [1] [Vrenken P, Vertzoni M, Frechen S, Solodenko J, Meyer M, Muenster U, Dallmann A. Development of a novel Physiologically Based Biopharmaceutics modeling (PBBM) framework using the Open Systems Pharmacology Suite, Part 1: in vitro modeling of Vericiguat. *Eur J Pharm Sci.* 2025.](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow)

----

-Feel free to customize any sections, such as the contact information or specific details about the functions and features, to better suit your project!